Natural Mosquito Control: Family & Eco Protection

-Mosquitoes kill more humans than any other animal on Earth—not through venom or teeth, but through the diseases they carry.
-In our service regions across the South, these tiny vampires transmit West Nile virus, Zika, chikungunya, and Eastern Equine Encephalitis.
-While professional mosquito control provides the most comprehensive protection, understanding natural control methods can significantly reduce mosquito populations around your home.
+Mosquitoes are responsible for more human deaths than any other animal on Earth due to the diseases they carry.
+In our service regions across Texas, Louisiana, Oklahoma, and Mississippi, these insects transmit West Nile virus, Zika, chikungunya, and Eastern Equine Encephalitis.
+While professional mosquito control offers the most comprehensive protection, understanding natural control methods can significantly reduce mosquito populations around your home.

 Understanding Your Enemy: Mosquito Biology Basics